 Here are a some tips to improve your practice's marketing:

 - Include social media in your marketing.
-With many people turning to social media to learn about mental health these days, having the appropriate social media channels becomes a huge benefit towards marketing.
+With many people turning to social media to learn about mental health, having the appropriate social media channels can be a significant benefit towards marketing.
 Investing time and effort in sharing your brand with the outside world will attract prospective clients and encourage them to reach out for an intake session.
 Keeping your accounts active by posting facts about your practice, blogs written by your therapists, or shared articles on therapy are great ways to engage your community.

 - Make a profile on a therapist network.
 Using websites like Zencare to make a profile raises your visibility.
 As prospective clients search for the right therapist, they’ll be able to see your profile (including your professional headshots!) and watch your introductory video.
 Even as a group practice, you’ll have a page dedicated to sharing what makes your services unique and how clients can reach out to learn more.